 Shred: Once chicken is fully cooked, remove from the pot and set on a plate or cutting board.
 Shred with two forks and set aside.

 Slurry: Ensure the broth is very hot and then using a glass measuring cup with a handle to carefully scoop out two cups of broth.
-Add a 1/2 cup flour to the measuring cup and whisk immediately.
+Add ½ cup all-purpose flour to the measuring cup and whisk immediately.
 Add the broth/flour mixture back into the Dutch Oven.
 Stir to combine.

-Finish Soup Base: Add the shredded chicken, bay leaf, salt, pepper, thyme, carrots, celery and coconut milk to the soup.
+Finish Soup Base: Add the shredded chicken, sliced carrots, sliced celery, ½ cup full fat coconut milk, 2-3 sprigs fresh thyme, 1 bay leaf, 1 ½ teaspoons kosher salt and ¼ teaspoon ground black pepper to the soup.
 Bring to a simmer and stir fairly constantly as it thickens, about 5-8 minutes.

 Dumplings: Take the dumpling dough and add about a 1/2 tablespoon of it at a time to the simmering soup.
 Continue this process with the rest of the dough.
 Once all the dumpling dough has been used, cover the Dutch Oven and let simmer 5-10 minutes or until dumplings are fully cooked.

-Frozen Peas: Add the frozen peas and give it another mix to fully combine.
+Frozen Peas: Add 1 cup frozen peas and give it another mix to fully combine.

 Serve: Enjoy immediately!